 The plot starts in medias res with 2 guys being accused of murder in a police station.
-They’re being held and interviewed separately, but delivering similar answers, claiming that they’re both demon-slaying paladins with fanciful names “Torkul of Darkhaven” and “Abelsworth of the High Wind.”
-I braced myself at this point.
+They’re being held and interviewed separately, but delivering similar answers, claiming that they’re both demon-slaying paladins with fanciful names “Torkul of Darkhaven” (Stephen Grey) and “Abelsworth of the High Wind.”
+(Michael Cunningham) I braced myself at this point.
 It then flashes back to their origin.

 The second player does another one of the animated sequences fighting his demon, and then comes what is undoubtedly the best sequence in the movie.
 The third guy is supposed to fight his demon, but instead of the animated hallucination, we see what is actually happening: He’s putting on pots and pans for armor and carrying a rubber mallet.
 It is done in a hilariously serious manner in the film.
 He then tries to slay a demon that is actually a mechanic with a tire iron, and, as would probably happen, the mechanic just beats him over the head with the tire iron.
 It’s genuinely an entertaining sequence.